Search For Missing Woman Noemi Bolivar Continues At Anne Kolb Nature Center

 According to her friends, police pinged it again and the signal indicated it to be near 2300 N Ocean Drive.

 Bolivar is 5′ 3″ and weighs about 126 pounds.
-She was last seen wearing a black and white striped shirt, jean Bermuda shorts and sneakers.MORE: Police ID 16-Year-Old Shot, Killed During Confrontation At Drive-Through ATM In Kendall
+She was last seen wearing a black and white striped shirt, jean Bermuda shorts and sneakers.MORE: Florida "Dance Moms" Teacher Accused Of Sex Abuse

 Anyone with information on her whereabouts is urged to call the Hollywood Police Department at (954) 967-4636.